-Our compensation committee generally reviews base salaries in the fourth quarter of the preceding executive compensation year.
-In addition to considering the Peer Group and/or survey data, the compensation committee typically considers one or more of the factors described above under the heading "Compensation Philosophy and Objectives" as applicable.
+Our compensation committee generally reviews base salaries in the fourth quarter of the preceding fiscal year with adjusted salaries becoming effective January 1 of the following fiscal year.
+In addition to considering the Peer Group and/or other survey market data, the compensation committee also considers Company performance; stock price appreciation; individual performance; experience; breadth of each position's role; and salary relative to our other executives among other factors.